OPEC looks to cut production as virus outbreak hits demand

 Countries have been abiding by the cuts unevenly, with some nations quietly producing more than they agreed to.
 And OPEC’s decisions to cut production have dwindling ability to boost oil prices, in part because the U.S. has been flooding the market with cheaply-produced crude.

-By late Wednesday, the international benchmark for crude was trading at $51.25 a barrel, down from around $69 at the start of the year.
+The international benchmark for crude was trading at $51.83 a barrel on Thursday, down from around $69 at the start of the year.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.